solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

  > Thu Dec 01 2011 00:00:00 GMT+0200 (EET)
 ```

-Javascript is kind enough to allow data slip through without warnings or exceptions like that.
+JavaScript is kind enough to allow data slip through without warnings or exceptions like that.
 You get dates, just maybe a bit different dates from what you expected.
 And what might the timezone be should you do something like that?
 You can't rely on the user's browser to have any specific timezone set even if you can control the backend server.

 Good luck getting all these layers to work perfectly in all situations.